Take Action to Protect Our Medicine Supply: Deadline December 20, 2019

 Re: Safety Considerations of Federal and State Importation Programs

-The Partnership for Safe Medicines (PSM) and other signatories below are concerned about the proposal to source medications from outside the FDA-regulated supply chain as envisioned by state legislation in Florida, Colorado, Vermont, Maine, and the recently proposed “HHS Safe Importation Action Plan.”
+The Partnership for Safe Medicines (PSM) and other signatories below are concerned about the proposal to source medications from outside the FDA-regulated supply chain as envisioned by state legislation in Florida, Colorado, Vermont, Maine, and the recently proposed “HHS Safe Importation Action Plan” regulations that are currently being prepared by the Office of Management and Budget.
 We fear that this plan will create a two-tiered system of safety where safe medications are available to those that have financial means, and medicines subjected to less rigorous inspections and regulation are left for those without financial means.

-As the primary agency with sufficient expertise in public health protection, the burden of solving the open questions about safety, testing, recalls, labeling, liability, economic feasibility, and other issues falls to HHS and its operating division the FDA.
-Today we ask you to ensure that you disallow any program to go forward that doesn’t resolve these requirements and adhere to the FDA’s gold standard.
-Here are several areas of concern:
+As the primary agency with sufficient expertise in public health protection, the burden of solving the open questions about safety, testing, recalls, labeling, liability, economic feasibility, and other issues falls to FDA.
+Today we ask you to ensure that you disallow any program to go forward that is inconsistent with FDA’s and HHS’s mission to protect the public health..
+Here are several areas of concern and our recommendations for the draft federal guidelines you are preparing.

 Ensure a statistically valid testing regime for 99.999% confidence and reliability.